topleft/express-error-handling/Readme.md

   - Otherwise, `throw` the error
   - Return `next` calls in routes when handling an error, otherwise the remaining logic below the `next` call will execute

-Errors are a powerful tool to be utilized by the developers to make programming easier, provide a better experience for the consumer and ensure that an application is protected.
-By following a consistent pattern, utilizing the frameworks strengths and understanding some basic about the JS Error Class, error handling in Express applications can be simple and helpful.
+The Errors is a powerful tool to be utilized by developers to make programming easier, provide a better experience for the consumer and ensure that an application is protected.
+By following a consistent pattern, utilizing the framework's strengths and understanding some basics about the JS Error Class, error handling in Express applications can be simple and helpful.

 Thanks for reading.